raspberrypilearning/get-started-pico-w/en/step_2.md

 --- /task ---

-`picozero` is a MicroPython library for beginners to the Raspberry Pi Pico.
+For newcomers to the Raspberry Pi Pico, `picozero` is a MicroPython library that's beginner-friendly.

 --- task ---